tigranmzykyan/Linux/README.md

 ##### Using each of the three selected editors, create a *test_X.txt* file, where X is the name of the editor in which the file is created.
 Write your nickname in it, close the file and save the changes.
 - Add screenshots to the report:
-    - Of each editor with the contents of the file before closing.
+    - Of each editor with the contents of the file before closing;
 - Write down in the report what you have done to exit with the changes saved.

 ##### Using each of the three selected editors, open the file for editing, edit the file by replacing the nickname with the "21 School 21" string, close the file without saving the changes.
 - Add screenshots to the report:
-    - Of each editor with the contents of the file after editing.
+    - Of each editor with the contents of the file after editing;
 - Write down in the report what you have done to exit without saving the changes.
 ##### Using each of the three selected editors, edit the file again (similar to the previous point) and then master the functions of searching through the contents of a file (a word) and replacing a word with any other one.
 - Add screenshots to the report:
-    - Of each editor with word search results.
+    - Of each editor with word search results;
     - Of each editor with commands entered to replace a word with another.

 ## Part 8.
 Installing and basic setup of the **SSHD** service

-`-` It's convenient to have access from one computer to another over a network, isn't it?
-But to make it not only convenient, but also safe, you should use SSH service.
+"It's convenient to have access from one computer to another over a network, isn't it?
+But to make it not only convenient, but also safe, you should use SSH service."

 **== Task ==**